rbngtm1/AWS_Exam/sysops.md

 #### Application Session cookie: aws elb create-app-cookie-stickiness-policy

 #### In classic load balancer, configure connection draining to ensure that a classic load balancer stops sending requests to instances that are deregistered or unhealthy.
+  * In CLB, the proxy protocol header helps you identify the IP address of a client when you have a load balancer that uses TCP for  back-end connections.

+#### Sticky Sesson in CLB
+  * By default, a Classic Load Balancer routes each request independently to the registered instance with the smallest load.
+However, you can use the sticky session feature (also known as session affinity), which enables the load balancer to bind a user's session to a specific instance.
+This ensures that all requests from the user during the session are sent to the same instances.